asyncjs/async-website/_posts/2018-03-01-limitation-breeds-creativity.md

 More choice doesn’t mean more creativity.
 When you work within constraints your mind has to look for unconventional ways around it.
 Come along to see me demo a few of my favourite unconventional solutions.
 (Some restrictions were even self inflicted.)

 Expect LOTS of CSS, and a bunch of (hopefully) clever hacks.

+## Update

+This meeting will be sponsored by [Rakuten](https://rakutenmarketing.com/en-uk/career/full-stack-engineer), who will provide pizzas and beers for all.
+Please get in touch if you have any specific dietary requirements at hello AT asyncjs DOT com.